 A frequent composer and performer of sound scores for modern dance and theater, he has collaborated with Clarinda Mac Low and Meghan Flanigan, Francesca Jandasek, Reneé Brozic-Barger, Mariah Maloney, Phoenix Dance Company, Doug Hamby Dance, Carol Hess, Movement/Addiction, and Melissa Webb.
 Nohe served the public performance art group Fluid Movement for 6 years as a board member and composer, and produced the sound scores for Nessie on Wheels: The Legend of the Loch Ness Monster and Frankenstein on Wheels.
 In December 2009 he debuted an electro-acoustic sound score for a production of H.G.
 Wells The Crystal Egg, produced by Colette Searls Puppet Company in residence at UMBC.

-Nohe is an Associate Professor of Visual Art at the University of Maryland Baltimore County, and President of the UMBC Faculty Senate.
+Nohe is a Professor of Visual Art at the University of Maryland Baltimore County, and Director of the Center for Innovation, Creativity and Research in the Arts [CIRCA].
 He is an Adjunct Professor of La Trobe University, developing exchange projects with the Centre for Arts, and an Associate of the Centre for Media Arts Innovation at the University of Technology Sydney.
 He has taught as a member of the Faculty of Creative Arts at the University of Wollongong, while on Fulbright and sabbatical research leave, the Digital Arts, Digital Animation program of the University of Southern California, and at University of Massachusetts, Boston.